Plot: Upon his return to his ancestral homeland, an American man is bitten, and subsequently cursed by a werewolf – The Wolfman.

 Revolving around Lawrence Talbot (Del Toro) a renowned Shakespearean actor who has travelled back to England from America following on from the mysterious death of his brother Ben.
 Once back he is reunited with his ageing father, Sir John Talbot (Hopkins), who seems oddly unaffected by the death of his son, all while Gwen Conliffe (Blunt), the former fiance of Ben tries her hardest to not only escape the manor house but also the pain of Ben’s death.

 With the good things out of the way, let’s move onto the bad.
-My biggest issue is the writing, not only was the dialogue clunky and overly melodramatic, but also laughter inducing in places the.
+My biggest issue is the writing, not only was the dialogue clunky and overly melodramatic but also laughter inducing in places there.